 Strategy Performance Indicator Responsible Party 5.1a Present Vision Zero history and goals to the GMPHP Board meeting in January 2019, and request a Resolution of Support.
-Board meeting adoption of resolution. a) GMTMA GMPHP 5.1b Prepare a template for the Health Officers of every township to present the Vision Zero movement to the town councils. # of Health Officers who presented to their councils. b) Mercer County Health Officers 5.1c Follow up to at least 2 municipalities per year to request they adopt Vision Zero policies by 2021. # of municipalities that adopt policies. c) GMTMA St Lawrence Rehabilitation Center 5.1d Provide technical assistance to two local organizations seeking grants for making engineering modifications to streets that promote walkability, by 2021. # of modifications that improve safe walkability and cycling. d) GMTMA 5.1e Ask partners to promote walking and cycling via social media outlets, their websites, and hand-outs at outreach events. # of events promoted annually. e) GMTMA GMPHP CAB members St Lawrence Rehabilitation Center
+Board meeting adoption of resolution. a) GMTMA GMPHP 5.1b Prepare a template for the Health Officers to help them present the Vision Zero movement to officials.
+Template completed and sent to health officers GMTMA 5.1c Health Officers will present the Vision Zero template to their town engineers for feedback. # of Health Officers who presented to their town engineers. b) Mercer County Health Officers Princeton Health Department Lawrence Health Department St. Francis Medical Center 5.1d Follow up to at least 2 municipalities per year to request they adopt Vision Zero policies by 2021. # of municipalities that adopt policies. d) GMTMA St Lawrence Rehabilitation Center Lawrence Health Department St. Francis Medical Center 5.1e Provide technical assistance to two local organizations seeking grants for making engineering modifications to streets that promote walkability, by 2021. # of modifications that improve safe walkability and cycling. e) GMTMA 5.1f Ask partners to promote walking and cycling via social media outlets, their websites, and hand-outs at outreach events. # of events promoted annually. f) GMTMA GMPHP St Lawrence Rehabilitation Center Princeton Health Department St. Francis Medical Center